spree/spree-api-v2-js-sdk/README.md

 ```

 ### `removeCouponCode`
 Removes a coupon code from the Cart.
-[Read more](https://guides2.spreecommerce.org/api/v2/storefront#operation/Remove%20Coupon%20Code)

 __parameters schema:__